Explore our coastal paradise and leave feeling restored, invigorated & relaxed.

 Soak in the geothermal Sapphire Springs

 There’s nothing more relaxing than soaking in a thermal hot pool!
-Sapphire Springs has the largest geothermal pool in the region, and two hot tubs.
+Sapphire Springs feature three warm outdoor swimming pools and two hot tubs, set amidst a beautiful natural bush landscape.
 The pools are fed from a natural warm water spring and are between 30°C and 38°C – the perfect way to end the day.

 Relax at this tranquil holiday park at the foot of the Kaimāī Ranges, set in 32 hectares of beautiful native forest.